LewisBull2303/UltimateRPS/README.md

  - I tested that this page works in different browsers: Edge, Firefox, Chrome, Safari, and Opera GX.

- - I confirmed that this project is responsive, looks good, and functions on all standard screen sizes using the devtools in Chrome and Edge.
+ - I confirmed that this project is responsive, looks good, and functions on all standard screen sizes using the DevTools in Chrome and Edge.

  - I confirmed that all text is easy to read and has correct spelling and grammar in places where needed.